-But perhaps the most troubling notion is that Uber’s way of doing business may encourage distracted driving—one of the leading causes of traffic accidents and injuries in The United States and certainly a common cause for almost every Uber accident in San Jose.
+Perhaps the most troubling notion is that Uber’s way of doing business may outright encourage distracted driving, a leading cause of road deaths and injuries.
+It’s certainly a common cause of many accidents in San Jose.

-And what did the NHTSA find tempts drivers more than almost anything else?
+And what does the NHTSA say is the biggest driver distraction?
 Cellphones.
 Cellphones are often a primary cause of fatal distraction on roadways in California.
 The NHTSA estimates that over 660,000 drivers on American roadways use their cellphones in some capacity while behind the wheel.

-While there are few statistics related to cellphone use and Uber drivers, phones in the hands of everyday drivers is a hot button issue.
-Multiple studies have found that simply reading a text notification (not even responding) takes the driver’s eyes off the road for 4 to 5 seconds.
-Travelling at 55 miles per hour a car flies nearly the length of a football field in that time – plenty of time for a pedestrian to step into a crosswalk, a child to stumble into the roadway, or the car in front to put on its brakes.
+Uber drivers face intense pressure to look at their cellphones.
+Multiple studies have found that simply reading a text takes the driver’s eyes off the road for 4 to 5 seconds.
+Traveling at 55 mph, a car moves nearly the length of a football field in that time – plenty of time for a pedestrian to step into a crosswalk, a child to stumble into the roadway, or a car to slam on its brakes.